bd4/Hello_jsrun/README.md

 $ `jsrun -n6 -a1 -c7 -g1 -bpacked:2 ./jsrun_layout verbose | sort`

 **ADDITIONAL NOTES:**

-* Make sure to load the cuda module.

 * During testing you might try something like `jsrun -n1 -a3 -g1 ./jsrun_layout`, which will cause multiple MPI ranks to access the same GPU.
 Because the compute mode of the GPUs on Summit are set to EXCLUSIVE_PROCESS by default, this will cause errors.
 Therefore, you should either enable MPS with the `-alloc_flags gpumps` flag or set the compute mode to DEFAULT using the `-alloc_flags gpudefault` flag.
 For more information about the GPU compute modes and MPS, please see https://docs.nvidia.com/deploy/pdf/CUDA_Multi_Process_Service_Overview.pdf.